 Next up was the 1968 from Periera D'Oliveira, which was bottled in 1996.
 And wow.
 Dark amber.
 Spice cake on the nose with dried apricots too, which carry on in the flavors on the palate.
 Initially spices are most distinct, but through the long finish the pitted fruit elements emerge.
 It is midweight and beautifully balanced.
 The orange peel at the end of the finish adds freshness, and the acidity gives a youthfulness to it.
 I think this wine is still in the market.
 If not too expensive, I might pick up a bottle and start my Madeira collection... — a year ago

 Upon opening there's wonderful raisin on the nose.
 Great whiskey or brandy smell to it.
 Very smooth with a long finish, complex raisin and citrus, like pineapple and lemon.
 Definite acidity.
 Had never tried a Madeira before, and was expecting a sherry or port experience, but this was more complex and more alcoholic than expected.
-Very nice! — a year ago
+Very nice! — 2 years ago

 Last up at the Food & Wine Society, New York, was this "off list" item.
 From 2005, the purpose was to demonstrate that decent Madeira doesn't have to break the bank.
 Clearly it's nothing compared to some of the grandees tasted earlier but it is lively, fresh, good depth, and enough complexity to make it interesting.
 Not bad, in a pinch. — a year ago